-- Cleaning existing markers, memorials and monuments - Inventorying known and identifying unmarked burials within a cemetery or burial ground - Developing and installing historic markers and interpretative signage - Re-setting and repair of markers, memorials and monuments - Erection of missing markers - Conservation of ironwork
+- Legal aid to clear title and establish cemetery ownership - Cemetery mapping and documentation - Preparation of cemetery assessment/conservation plans - Tree removal - Installing and replacing fencing or other boundary structures - Cleaning existing markers, memorials and monuments - Conservation of ironwork - Inventorying known and identifying unmarked burials within a cemetery or burial ground - Developing and installing historic markers and interpretative signage - Re-setting and repair of markers, memorials, and monuments - Erection of missing markers - Preparation of documentation to support local historic landmark or National Register nomination

-The statutory language of the grant program should be broad, addressing the three general categories of need-1) identification, research and documentation; 2) preservation and restoration; and 3) interpretation and commemoration.
-Grant program regulations developed by the entity responsible for administering the program may provide greater specificity regarding program priorities or eligible types of activities in each of these categories.
+The statutory language of the grant program should be broad, addressing the three general categories of need: 1) identification, research and documentation; 2) preservation and restoration; and 3) interpretation and commemoration.
+Grant program regulations developed by the entity responsible for administering the program may provide greater specificity regarding program priorities, necessary outreach, and/or eligible types of activities in each of these categories.